<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Minimizes exposure to injury if machines are accidentally started

-• Minimizes exposure to injury in unexpected releases of hazardous energy are released, such as steam blasts, corrosive chemical and electrical arc flash
+• Minimizes exposure to injury in unexpected releases of hazardous energy, such as steam blasts, corrosive chemical, and electrical arc flash

 • Saves lives